What is Community Housing?

 • responsive to their tenants and if a registered Community Housing Provider regulated by the Community Housing Regulatory Authority (CHRA)

 • providing long-term, affordable and appropriate housing.
-Continue reading below about the different housing options which CHPs provide.
+Continue reading below about the different housing options that CHPs provide.

-Who decides on who gets to live in one of the community houses?
+Who decides who gets to live in one of the community houses?

 What are the rent charges for community houses?